Can You Eat Tiramisu While Pregnant?

 |---|---|---|

-| Eggs | Raw | Pasteurized or egg-free |
+| Eggs | Raw or lightly cooked eggs | Pasteurized or egg-free |

-| Alcohol | Marsala/rum | None |
+| Alcohol | Marsala wine, rum, or coffee liqueur | None |

-| Coffee | Espresso | Decaf or cocoa |
+| Coffee | Espresso | Decaf coffee, cocoa, or none |

-| Risk Level | High | Low (with moderation) |
+| Risk Level | High pregnancy risk | Low risk (when made properly and consumed in moderation) |

 Store-Bought vs Restaurant vs Homemade